 Why did God forbid eating from the tree of knowledge of good and evil?

 Why did He do that?
-What was the point of all of that?
+What was the point?
 Why didn't He just put them in the garden and just leave them there?
 I mean, everything is fine, everything is beautiful.
 He saw what He had created and He said, this is very good.
-I mean, why add the tree of knowledge of good and evil?
+Why add the tree of knowledge of good and evil?
 Why that commandment?
-So that's what's behind this question here.

 The answer is in Genesis: